-We are often asked about our Superhero Troup - who they are, where they come from, how do we get them to come out, etc.
+We are often asked about our Superhero Troupe - who they are, where they come from, how do we get them to come out, etc.

 How do we get our Supers?
-It's not by the Big Bang Theory that’s for sure!
+They don't just show up, that's for sure!
 We have a Superhero Coordinator (We will call her Professor X) that worries over it most of the year.
 She is always on the lookout for that special Superhero doppelganger that might enjoy the event.
-She carefully details the costumes, organizes their participation, communicates with the group, and pulls it all together.
-Our Superheroes are vetted and will be wearing an EBP ID for Superhero Day, so that guests know who represents EBP.
+She and her minions carefully detail the costumes, organize each Super's individual participation, communicates with the group, and pulls it all together.
+Our Superheroes are vetted and wear an EBP ID for Superhero Fun Day, so that guests know who represents EBP.
 People in costume are not allowed to walk-up and join in as representing EBP as a Superhero.
 They must be vetted beforehand and sign our Code of Conduct agreement.

 Furthermore, we only have one of each in our troupe.
 Doesn’t make sense to have more than one Batman!
 Each year we do have holes to fill and are open to hearing about Supers that we might not have that someone might wish to portray or for which they have a cosplay-level costume.
 If you know of someone who is interested in portraying a Superhero for Superhero Day, please let us know.
+We do traditionally have a need for a Marvel SHIELD agent to walk with the parade and assist the Supers.
 (We take a few villains if their costumes are kid-friendly and if they are matched to one of our Supers.)

 As mentioned, almost all of our Superheroes are just volunteers and do not ordinarily dress up in costume.
 Many of the costumes we own, not the volunteer in the costume.
 We do not "hire out" these volunteers.